 C'est pas sorcier ("It's no sorcery", an idiom that translates more accurately as "It's no rocket science") is a French Science Show that ran from 1993 to 2014 on the France 3 channel.
-It was hosted by Frédéric "Fred" Courant, Jamy Gourmaud and (since 1999) Sabine Quindou, and totalized 599 episodes.
+It was hosted by Frédéric "Fred" Courant, Jamy Gourmaud and (from 1999 onwards) Sabine Quindou, and totalized 599 episodes.
 The show remains memorable to many French people who grew up with it and/or saw episodes in various science classes, especially for its surprisingly hard main theme, a rock track called "Boogie Body".

 In the show, Fred and Sabine work together in the field.
 They travel around the world, interview specialists, and ask questions to Jamy who, in his laboratory situated at the back of a truck driven by a guy named Marcel (who's never seen), answers them using models and mock-ups.
 After 2011, Jamy travelled to symbolic locations relevant to the topic with a mobile laboratory equipped with touch screens, computer graphics and the models.